 In addition to choral music, the 11-member Trinity Handbell Choir prepares music for Sunday Eucharist (both 8 and 10:30 a.m.) at least six times each year September through May.
 Ringing three octaves of handbells and three octaves of choir chimes, this ensemble offers another dimension to our growing music program.

 The Great Organ at Trinity Church is one of the largest and finest musical instruments in Northern New York.
 It is used each week to accompany the choir and congregation in our worship services and is also used many times throughout the year for concerts.
 Originally installed in 1924 by the Skinner Organ Co. and later enlarged in 1970 by the English firm of Hill, Norman & Beard, the organ is currently undergoing another transformation as pipework from the 1915 Estey organ, originally located at St. Paul’s Episcopal Church in Watertown, is integrated.

 Trinity Church is also home to one of Northern New York’s largest music libraries.
-Containing more than 1,000 different choral anthems, the library’s 21,000 pieces of choral music have recently undergone an extensive cataloging.
+Containing more than 1,000 different choral anthems, the library’s 21,000 pieces of choral music have been extensively catalogued in a searchable database.
 In addition, the music library includes several hundred pieces for handbells, dozens of oratorio works, a choral reference library of more than 3,000 single-copy pieces, and an extensive handbell reference library.
-The entire library is now cataloged in a custom designed database and is searchable by title, composer, scriptural reference, location and much more.